 Make a spicy version by adding in some cayenne, chili powder or red pepper flakes.
 Or replace the chickpeas with cannellini beans to make a delicious white bean hummus.
 The sky is the limit!

-How to Make Hummus from Scratch
+How to Make a Hummus Recipe with Tahini

 You won’t believe how easy and quick this homemade hummus recipe with tahini really is!
 Follow the simple steps below to get started.